-The most important factor to check is if the dancer is using the front of the foot properly, as it is easier to hide clawing toes in demi-pointe shoes.
-Clawing toes will defeat the purpose of using a stronger soled shoe, as the dancer will be strengthening incorrect muscles.
-Ensure that they are articulating through the ball of the foot with every tendu, and especially when drawing the foot up to retiré.
+The most important factor to check is if the dancer is using the front of the foot properly, as it is easier to hide a multitude of technical faults, specifically clawing toes in demi-pointe shoes.
+Clawing toes will defeat the purpose of using a stronger soled shoe, as the dancer will be strengthening incorrect muscles which can lead to a range of issues including Posterior Impingement, Posterior Compartment Syndrome and Achilles Tendinopathy.
+However, if the dancer is articulating through the ball of the foot with every tendu, then demi-pointes will indeed be effective.

 The argument for:

-Demi-pointe shoes have a full leather outsole, which simply means it creates much more resistance than a ballet flat, making the dancer’s foot work harder.
-This therefore provides much needed strengthening in preparation for pointe work.
-Especially with some of the newer ballet flats, the shoes are designed to easily hug into the sole of the foot creating a nice line with minimal effort.
+Demi-pointe shoes have a full leather outsole, which simply means they create much more resistance than a ballet flat, making the dancer’s foot work harder, providing much needed conditioning in preparation for pointe work.
+Ballet flats are very lightweight and designed to easily hug into the sole of the foot creating a nice line with minimal effort.
 When students are then placed in a full shank pointe shoe, they often struggle to articulate and fully stretch the foot, and can experience difficulty with controlling the shoe.
+Hence why they were designed specifically as a transitional shoe from flats to pointe shoes.

 The argument against: